marka2/ics491passwordbank/README.md

 Users can login or create a new account which will add to our first SQL table with data like a password, security questions, and answers.
 Next the user is greated by a menu where they can create a new storage for a specific website, or they can delete an existing one on their account.

 ## Front-End: Done <br />
-Week 1: Java applet using swing classes to create the user-interface.
-(Mark) Week 2: We have added back buttons and other UI fixes.
+*Week 1:* Java applet using swing classes to create the user-interface.
+(Mark) <br />

+*Week 2:* We have added back buttons and other UI fixes.
 I terms of what we still have to do, the front-end of the applet is complete and only aesthetic changes will be made from this point forward.
-(Mark & Blake)
+(Mark & Blake) <br />

 ## Back-End: Currently in the works!<br />
 *Week 1:* Java SQL classes to connect to our database and create/delete information, security checks (security questions, passwords), creating databases and tables, linking the front-end to the back-end by ways of verifying identity, and adding or removing website data saved on a user's account.
 (Blake, Jesus, & Hendricks) <br />